GluuFederation/docs-ce-prod/3.1.2/source/operation/backup.md

 ## VM Snapshot Backup

 VM Snapshot backups are highly recommended.
-A proper snapshot of the last working condition can help rapidly restore service in the event of disastrous situations in production systems.
-Organization's should keep a VM snapshot periodically for Dev and QA if development and qualtiy assurance work continues.
+In the event of disastrous production situations, a proper snapshot of the last working condition will help rapidly restore service.

-All platform virtualization software and cloud vendors should have snapshot backups available.
-For instance, Digital Ocean has Live Snapshot and Droplet Snapshot, VMWare has Spanshot Manager, etc.
+All platform virtualization software and cloud vendors should have snapshot backup features available.
+For instance, Digital Ocean has Live Snapshot and Droplet Snapshot, VMWare has Snapshot Manager, etc.

-It's a good practice to test snapshots periodically to confirm consistency and integrity.
+Prod, Dev and QA environments should all be snapshotted regularly.
+In addition, it's a good practice to test snapshots periodically to confirm consistency and integrity.

 ## Tarball Method
 Tarball the entire Gluu Server CE `chroot` folder using the `tar` command: